TG9541/stm8ef/README.md

   * [on supported boards](https://github.com/TG9541/stm8ef/wiki/eForth-Background-Task) `?KEY` reads board keys, `EMIT` uses board display
   * robust context switch with "clean stack" approach
 * cooperative multitasking with `'IDLE`
-  * [idle task](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Idle-Task) execution while there is no console input
+  * [idle task](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Idle-Task) execution while there is no console input with < 10µs cycle time
-  * very fast idle loop (< 10µs)
+  * code in the `'IDLE` task can use the interpreter with `EVALUATE`
 * configuration options for serial console or dual serial interface
-  * UART: `?RX` and `TX!`
+  * UART: `?RX` and `TX!` full-duplex w/ half-duplex option on STM8 Low Density devices
-  * any GPIO or pair of GPIOs from ports PA through PD can be used as a simulated COM port
   * GPIO w/ Port edge & Timer4 interrupts: `?RXP ..
 TXP!`
   * half-duplex "bus style" communication using simulated COM port or UART
+  * any GPIO or pair of GPIOs from ports PA through PD can be used as a simulated COM port
   * option for `TX! .. ?RX` on simulated COM port, and `?RXP ..
 TXP!` on UART
 * configurable vocabulary subsets for binary size optimization
-  * configuration possible down to the level of single words
+  * board dependent configuration possible down to the level of single words
-  * export of `ALIAS` definitions for unlinked words
+  * export of `ALIAS` definitions for any unlinked words
 * Extended vocabulary:
+  * `CONSTANT` (yes, that was missing in the original code)
+  * `'KEY?` and `'EMIT` for I/O redirection (that was missing, too)
   * `CREATE ...
-DOES>` for defining *defining words*
+DOES>` for *defining words* (few eForth variants have it)
-  * Vectored I/O: `'KEY?` and `'EMIT`
-  * Loop structure words: `DO ..
+  * `DO ..
 LEAVE ..
-LOOP`, `+LOOP`
+LOOP`, `+LOOP` for better compatibility with generic Forth
   * STM8S ADC control: `ADC!`, `ADC@`
   * board keys, outputs, LEDs: `BKEY`, `KEYB?`, `EMIT7S`, `OUT`, `OUT!`
   * EEPROM, FLASH lock/unlock: `LOCK`, `ULOCK`, `LOCKF`, `ULOCKF`
   * native bit set/reset: `B!` (b a u -- ), `[ .. ]B!` (and more)
   * native 16bit STM8 timer register access: `2C@`, `2C!`
-  * compile to Flash memory: `NVR`, `RAM`, `WIPE`, `RESET`
+  * compile to Flash memory: `NVR`, `RAM`, `WIPE`, `RESET` and `PERSIST`
   * autostart applications: `'BOOT`
-  * `EVALUATE` for interpreting text strings (even in the idle task!)
+  * `EVALUATE` can run the Forth interpreter on text strings (even compilation is possible!)
-  * many words that were missing in eForth compared to Forth systems popular in the 1980s
+  * many words from Forth systems that were popular in the 1980s are provided in the library
-* board support for [STM8S based very-low-cost boards][WG1]:
-  * STM8S103F3P6 "$0.80" breakout board
-  * Termostats, e.g. W1209, W1219, or W1401
-  * Low cost power supply boards, e.g. XH-M188, DCDC w/ voltmeter
-  * C0135 Relay Board
-  * configuration folders for easy application to new boards

 ## Other changes to the original STM8EF code:

 * "ASxxxx V2.0" syntax (the free [SDCC tool chain](http://sdcc.sourceforge.net/) allows mixing Forth, assembly, and C)
-* hard STM8S105C6 dependencies removed (e.g. initialization, clock, RAM layout, UART2)
+* hard STM8S105C6 dependencies were removed (e.g. initialization, clock, RAM layout, UART2)
 * flexible RAM layout, basic RAM memory management, meaningful symbols for RAM locations
 * conditional code for different target boards with a subdirectory based configuration framework
 * original code bugs fixed (e.g. `COMPILE`, `DEPTH`, `R!`, `PICK`)
 * significant binary size reduction
+* many more

 # Disclaimer, copyright

 This is a hobby project!
 Don't use the code if support or correctness are required.

-There is a policy to keep the code free from 3rd party licenses but it can't be guaranteed that no additional licenses apply which, in the worst case, may require derived work to be made public!
+The license is MIT.
 Please refer to LICENSE.md for details.

 [WG1]: https://github.com/TG9541/stm8ef/wiki/STM8S-Value-Line-Gadgets